 The SSU course is an active day and will involve young people developing and telling their stories about Scouting, as well as learning how to speak to the media.
 They will get out as much as they put in, so should come along ready to have a go and learn by doing.
 For more information on the SSU course please see the joining instructions here.

-When is my course?
+When and where is my course?

 How do I get to the course?